Neo802/Neo802/README.md

 - 👋 Hi, I’m Albert, alias Neo
 - 🌱 C++ is the best
-- 👀 I’m looking to unlocking my potential
+- 👀 I’m looking to unlock my potential
 - 💞️ I’m looking to create stunning projects
 - 📫 How to reach me: PM on Github or add me on Discord(details told on PM)